Bridging AI and Science: Implications from a Large-Scale Literature Analysis of AI4Science: Experiment Details

 For generative link prediction, we employ two OpenAI GPT models, \texttt{gpt-3.5-turbo-0125} and \texttt{gpt-4o-2024-08-06}, which represent different levels of generative capabilities.
 It's important to note that the training data for \texttt{gpt-3.5-turbo-0125} extends only up to September 2021, meaning there is no risk of data leakage based on our training/test data splitting strategy.
 However, the training data for \texttt{gpt-4o-2024-08-06} includes information up to October 2023, which may introduce potential data leakage and could lead to artificially higher performance.
 We will discuss the impact of this potential data leakage in the results section.

 \paragraph{Evaluation metrics.}

-For bipartite link prediction, we evaluate performance using Recall, Precision, and F1 scores @K, where K represents the number of generated candidate links, as is standard in the literature \cite{al2006link, yang2015evaluating}.
+For cluster-level link prediction, we evaluate performance using Recall, Precision, and F1 scores @K, where K represents the number of generated candidate links, as is standard in the literature \cite{al2006link, yang2015evaluating}.
 Particularly, for a source node $s$, supposing in the test data, it is connected to a set of target nodes $T(s)$, and the model generates $K$ predictions $P(s)$.
 The metrics are calculated as below:

-For link generation, we adopt three widely used evaluation metrics for text generation: ROUGE \cite{lin2004rouge}, BLEURT \cite{sellam2020bleurt}, and the cosine similarity of text embeddings.
+For paper-level link prediction, we adopt three widely used evaluation metrics for text generation: ROUGE \cite{lin2004rouge}, BLEURT \cite{sellam2020bleurt}, and the cosine similarity of text embeddings.
 The best scores @K are reported for each of these metrics.

 For ROUGE, we report rouge-1-f, which is defined as follows (given a reference's unigrams r and extraction's unigrams s):

 For BLEURT \cite{sellam2020bleurt}, we use the pre-trained checkpoint \texttt{BLEURT-20}